 In your motivation letter, please tell us why you would like to attend Holis, what you expect from it, your relevant experiences, what you find interesting about the topic of this year’s summer school, and how can you contribute to the summer school and your team.
 Your motivation letter should be around 500 words.
 In your project portfolio, you should present projects that you were part of that are relevant to the summer school.
 Your project portfolio should be a one-page document.

 We will evaluate your application based on your motivation letter and project portfolio.
 We are looking for participants who excel in their chosen profession, are eager to learn, open for interdisciplinary collaboration, and have a sense of social and environmental justice.
 We will evaluate applications on the last day of each month meaning that if you submit your application earlier, you will get your results earlier.

 Step 4 — Video interview

 We will have a 30 minute interview with every shortlisted applicant to understand each one better and to answer any questions.

 We will make the final selection of participants one week after the application deadline at the latest.
 After you pay your participation fee, we will start the preparatory work online.

 The first Holis focused on the future scenarios of an old felt factory in Hungary, which at the time was suffering from a 90% loss of income due to the rise in popularity of synthetic felts.
 As a result of the solutions that Holis participants helped to identify and implement, the felt factory now has new owners, new products, and other thriving business activities.
-Since then we’ve been working on the challenges of ageing and retirement in Ajka and Herend (HU), new functions for the Rákóczi-Bánffy castle in Gilău (RO), and the challenges of alienation, small-scale farming, public spaces, and well being in Sobole (PL).
+Since then we’ve been working on various challenges in different countries.

 In 2018 we explored what are the challenges of rural Poland and what can we do about them.